 Serving Chapelle St. Theodoric with Wine, Food, Pairing Tips

-Chapelle St. Theodoric Domaine des Chanssaud is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage and cassoulet.
+Chapelle St. Theodoric is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage, and cassoulet.
 Chapelle St. Theodoric is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant, and tomatoes as well as a wide variety of both hard, and soft cheese.

 The majority of the production for Chapelle St. Theodoric is exported out of France.